PPP, EIDL and USDA Coronavirus Updates for Farmers

 If the PPP loan is not all forgiven, some or all of it, depending on the situation, will convert into a loan at one percent that is payable over two years.
 The first payment is not due until six months from the funding date.
 With this program, documentation is key.
 As much as possible, at least 75 percent of the proceeds from this loan program can be spent on payroll.

 PPP Loans for Farmers

-Jennifer cautioned farmers to make sure the full-time equivalent employee count is maintained.
+Make sure the full-time equivalent employee count is maintained.
 She then discussed how most farmers may not have actual employees; instead, they file a Schedule F as a sole proprietor farmer.

-Jennifer said that the loan amount for farmers is based on the prior year net Schedule F income.
+The loan amount for farmers is based on the prior year net Schedule F income.
 Based on guidance that was released mid-way through the PPP loan funding period, farmers are eligible to receive up to 2.5 months of income, based on the prior year’s Schedule F. Partnerships can also apply and are eligible for additional funding based on guidance that was just released last week.
 Partnerships that already applied and were approved for PPP funds can now request more funds in a second application, if needed.
 Any amount that is requested is based on the self-employment income that is passed through to the partner on their K-1.

 Calculating PPP Loan Forgiveness for Farmers